This article may contain compensated links. Please read disclaimer for more info.

 - 7 days in Paris itinerary

 Apart from all these places, you may want to add some seasonal activities for your Paris November trip.
 These are some cool things to do when you visit Paris in November 2021:

 In France, on 1st November (La Toussaint) we honor the dead.
 This is a Catholic tradition, and also a national holiday in France, and people like to go to the cemeteries to visit the graves of their relatives.

 Paris boasts beautiful cemeteries spread all around the city, which are quiet places perfect for a stroll.
 Some cemeteries (Saint Vincent in Montmartre), are more intimate while other cemeteries (Père Lachaise) are monumental and attract the tourists.

 If you can, try to visit one of the cemeteries of Paris in November right after La Toussaint.
 The cemeteries of Paris are gorgeous under the fall colors, and the flowers on the graves have been renewed.

-Paris in November is the perfect time to visit some of the most beautiful covered walkways of Paris, a labyrinth of commercial covered passages built during the 18th century across the city.
-These covered passages, all bathed in natural light, are decorated with beautiful mosaic works, and iron latticework.
+Paris in November is the perfect time to visit some of the most beautiful covered passages of Paris, a labyrinth of covered commercial passages built during the 18th century across the city.
+These covered passages, all bathed in natural light, are decorated with beautiful mosaic works and iron latticework.